 - Look at their strengths and weaknesses and discuss these with tutors and subject teachers. - Choose subjects which they enjoy and in which they have the commitment required to be successful.
-Once students start on a course this cannot easily be changed; it is therefore vital that they take the time to make the right choices first time.

-- Conduct research into the careers and courses that might be of interest when leaving in Year 11.
-Students are encouraged to find out which subjects / entry requirements would be needed to access these courses.
-Students are encouraged to use their individual access to Unifrog to support them with this. - NOT choose subjects because friends are doing them or preferring a particular teacher.
-There is no guarantee that students will be in the same group or with a particular teacher.
+Once students start on a course this cannot easily be changed; it is therefore vital that they take the time to make the right choices first time. - Conduct research into the careers and courses that might be of interest when leaving in Year 11.
+Students are encouraged to find out which subjects / entry requirements would be needed to access these courses. - NOT choose subjects because friends are doing them or preferring a particular teacher.
+There is no guarantee that students will be in the same group or with that particular teacher.

 And remember.... all subjects will be HARD WORK.
 There is no such thing as an 'easy' subject.
-Regardless of prior attainment, a growth mind-set, resilience and a passion for the subject are essential to success at all levels in every subject.
+Regardless of prior attainment, a growth mind-set and a passion for the subject are essential to success at all levels in every subject.

-GCSEs
+The new GCSEs

-Students will be studying GCSEs which are graded from 9 (highest) down to 1 (lowest).
+Students will be taking the new GCSEs at the end of Year 11.
+These will be graded from 9 (highest) down to 1 (lowest).
 In many subjects coursework has been removed, so for the majority of subjects - the assessment will be 100% exam at the end of Year 11.
-Practical subjects such as textiles, design technology, food & nutrition, drama, art, music and PE will still include practical elements, but expect at least 50% of the course to be formally examined at the end of the course.
+Practical subjects such as textiles, design technology, food & nutrition, drama, art, music and PE will still include practical elements, but expect more of the course to be examined than in the past.